Lake Alakol: History

 During the reign of Timur, it was said that this lake "It-Ichmes" (translated "dog will not drink") because one liter of water contains 8 g of salt.
 Kimaks (IX-XI centuries) called this lake Gagan, after the city located on the site of the village of Koktuma.

-The great gift of nature in Kazakhstan-Alakol.
+Alakol has been called "The great gift of nature in Kazakhstan".

-The lake is already thought to be reported in the account given by William of Rubruck of his voyage to Karakorum, but he thinks it to be an inner sea, the oriental end of the Lake Balkash."
+The lake is already thought to be reported in the account given by William of Rubruck of his voyage to Karakorum, but he thinks it to be an inner sea, the oriental end of the Lake Balkash.

 Medical property

 Modern medical research confirms the healing qualities of lake water.
 Sea breath of Alakol in a combination with dry, hot, filled with aroma of steppes, the air has a beneficial effect on humans.
 It was in the resort areas of Alakol that cosmonauts underwent rehabilitation after returning from orbit.